 The wish to be somewhere else is understandable, yet complicated.
 Oddly enough, the place where we are can be a spot that we ourselves have chosen or created.
-Circumstances arise and turn that place into something we never expected, but oftentimes a part of our pain grows from the realization that our present situation is the result of a team effort, and we are a part of that team!
+Circumstances arise and transform that place into something we never expected, but oftentimes a part of our pain grows from the realization that our present situation is the result of a team effort, and we are a part of that team!

 This doesn't lessen our desire to find a new place, even at the cost of inconvenience or more pain.
 "Camping in the desert" would probably not be the first choice for most folk, and yet in the moment, anything would seem to be an improvement.
 The place where we are is a place of "raging wind."
-The wind (Heb. ruah) we know; the rage (Heb. sa'ah) is unfamiliar.
+The whistling wind (Heb. ruah) we know; the rage (Heb. sa'ah) is unfamiliar.
 Arabic and Syriac cognates suggest a ferocious attacker.
 Bottom line: this is storm beyond our experience.
 It is chaos unrecorded in our memory.
 The uncertainty adds to the terror.